scleradb/scleradb.github.io/docsrc/sdk/sdkextml.md

 This is achieved by mapping the training and execution to the interfaced library's API, transforming the input and the output, and converting the result to a relational stream for consumption of other SQL operators.

-[Sclera - Weka Connector](../setup/components.md#sclera-weka) and [Sclera - Apache Mahout Connector](../setup/components.md#sclera-mahout) are built using this SDK.
+[Sclera - Weka Connector](../setup/components.md#sclera-weka) is built using this SDK.
 For examples of how these connectors are used in Sclera, please refer to the [documentation on using machine learning in SQL](../sclerasql/sqlextml.md).

 ## Building Machine Learning Library Connectors